defgsus/clipig/docs/walkthrough.md

 [saturation constraint](reference.md#targetsconstraintssaturation)
 is used to reduce it to acceptable levels.

-I'll end this experiment here because my 3 years old kid clearly approves the image to depict *curly spoons*.
+I'll end this experiment here because my 3 years old daughter clearly approves the image to depict *curly spoons*.
 And you should know the basic pieces now, that are needed to create your desired fantasy images.